lupyuen/cst816s-nuttx/README.md

 TODO: Move CST816S Interrupt Handler to [BL602 GPIO Expander](https://github.com/lupyuen/bl602_expander)

+TODO: Implement SPI DMA on NuttX so that the touchscreen feels less laggy

 TODO: Add a button and a message box to the [LVGL Test App `lvgltest`](https://github.com/lupyuen/lvgltest-nuttx/blob/main/lvgltest.c#L110-L198) to demo the touchscreen